 History of the Lower East Side

 The Lower East Side has everything you could want in a New York City neighborhood, and it is no surprise that it is in high demand right now.
-Abbreviated as “LES”, the area is wedged between Chinatown and the East Village south of Houston Street, bordering the East River.
+Abbreviated as “LES”, the area is wedged between the East River and Bowery (east to west) and E. Houston to South Street (north to south).

 For much of its early years, the LES was the prime spot for immigrants as they began their new lives in America.
 Hundreds, if not thousands, of tenements were built to accommodate for the large numbers of people pouring in every day.